AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

-# An introductory guide to troubleshooting R code errors
+# An introductory guide to troubleshooting errors

-This guide gives you tips and approaches for fixing errors that will arise when you are making R code.
+This guide gives you tips and approaches for fixing errors that will arise.
 We also go through some of the most common errors that you will encounter and what they mean.

 ## Tips for approaching error